 Friendships can be among the first casualties of grief.
-I’m not talking about the mistakes we make that send the griever running from away from our unintentionally hurtful condolences—these mistakes can be repaired quite simply (see my book, Condolences Pocket Guide ).
+I’m not talking about the mistakes we make that send the griever running away from our unintentionally hurtful condolences—these mistakes can be repaired quite simply (see my book, Condolences Pocket Guide ).

-I’m talking about the friendships that we end due to all-too-common misunderstandings about grievers and what they can and can’t do in a friendship.
+I’m talking about the friendships that we end due to the all-too-common misunderstandings about grievers and what they can and can’t do in a friendship.
 These are the types of relationships that our grieving friend desperately wants to save—but can’t.
 This is a different matter entirely.

 Slipping away.
 After losing our two young children, my husband and I also lost our best friends to what I now recognize as the end results of the grueling length and profound misunderstandings of grief.
 We watched as our friendship with the dear couple who were our best friends slipped away.
 I felt helpless and hurt, while at the same time harboring the dread that it might be all my fault.